 Welcome to the Lower Ranch

 Motorcycle and ATV Area

-This 3,300-acre area, set aside for motorcycle and ATV use only, has about 128 miles of trails and several hill climbs.
-Additional OHV opportunities include a vintage track, two practice motocross tracks, ATV track, TT track, intermediate kids track, beginner area, and a track for bikes and ATV’s with an engine size of 90cc or less.
-Next to Walnut and Lodge Camps there are two children’s areas set aside only for smaller motorcycles and ATVs with an engine size under 90cc.
+This 3,300-acre area, set aside for motorcycle and ATV use only, has about 128 miles of trails.
+Additional OHV opportunities include a vintage track, two practice motocross tracks, an ATV track, a TT track, an intermediate kids track, a beginner area, and a track for bikes and ATVs with an engine size of 90cc or less.
+Next to Walnut and Lodge Camps, there are two children’s areas set aside only for smaller motorcycles and ATVs with an engine size under 90cc.

 - 96-decibels is the sound limit for bikes and ATV’s.

 - U.S. Forest Service approved spark arrestor.
-For more information, please click here.
+More Information

 - ATV’s must wear helmets.